"The way we see the world is shaped by our vocabulary," observes Metro Vancouver's Robert Hicks

 Total Water Management Introduced

 “The concept of ‘total water management’ is the new buzz phrase in Europe.
-LID is so passé,” comments Robert Hicks.
+LID is so passé,” comments Robert Hicks, a Senior Engineer with the Metro Vancouver regional government in British Columbia.
 “When you think about it, the way we see the world is shaped by our vocabulary.”

 “Also, in English we use wastewater where waste has a negative value, and stormwater where storm disregards all the other precipitation events at work.
 While these all share the common thread of water, wasser or eau, ‘total water management’ may be more easy rationalized in some other languages as water is either rainwater, drinking water or used water.
 Nothing is waste in the water cycle and the word waste does not appear in the terminology,” concludes Robert Hicks.